Cognitive complexity

 Cognitive complexity describes cognition along a simplicity-complexity axis.
 It is the subject of academic study in fields including personal construct psychology, organisational theory and human–computer interaction.

 History

-First proposed by James Bieri in 1955.
+The concept of cognitive complexity was first proposed by psychologist James Bieri in 1955, marking a significant step in understanding how individuals perceive and interact with their social environments.
+Bieri explored the intricate relationships between cognitive styles and social behavior, laying the groundwork for future research in psychology and communication.

+Bieri tested two main hypotheses in his study: